MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-network-considerations-single-region.md

 ## Single-region data landing zone connectivity conclusion

 Out of all reviewed network architecture options and their pros and cons, [meshed network architecture](#meshed-network-architecture-recommended) is the clear winner.
-It has tremendous benefits for throughput and for cost and management, which is why we recommend you use it when deploying the Data Management and Analytics Scenario.
+It has tremendous benefits for throughput and for cost and management, which is why we recommend you use it when deploying the cloud-scale analytics scenario.
 Peering spoke virtual networks hasn't previously been common, and this has led to issues with sharing datasets across domains and business units.

-You can view the Data Management and Analytics Scenario as a coherent solution that spans multiple subscriptions.
+You can view the cloud-scale analytics scenario as a coherent solution that spans multiple subscriptions.
 In a single subscription setup, network traffic flow equals the flow in the meshed network architecture.
-Within a single subscription setup, users will most likely hit the platform's [subscription level limits and quotas](/azure/azure-resource-manager/management/azure-subscription-service-limits), which the Data Management and Analytics Scenario aims to avoid.
+Within a single subscription setup, users will most likely hit the platform's [subscription level limits and quotas](/azure/azure-resource-manager/management/azure-subscription-service-limits), which the cloud-scale analytics scenario aims to avoid.

 ## Next steps